 MG/UMF Concentration Ratings

 MG concentrations are generally range from 0-600.
 There are values higher than 600 MG, but those honeys are extraordinarily expensive.
 A Manuka honey is considered to be medically active at 100+ MG.
 There is another rating system used that you may be familiar with – the UMF scale.
-This is another way of expressing the levels of MG in Manuka honey, and that is with a UMF number.
+This is another legitimate way of rating the activity level of of Manuka honey, and that is with a UMF number.
 UMF means “Unique Manuka Factor”, it is a term trademarked by the Unique Manuka Factor Honey Association in New Zealand.
-(2) A UMF number corresponds to the MG content and ranges from 0-20 (see chart).
-Most brands that use the UMF scale will typically use an even number, such as, 5+ UMF (=83MG), 10+ UMF (=263 MG), or 15+ UMF (=514 MG).
-The MG or UMF number should be on the label - period.
+(2) A UMF number correlates directly to the MG content and ranges from 0-20 (see chart).
+UMF honey must also pass two other quality checks, HMF and Leptosperin.
+Bottom line is that the MG or UMF number should be on the label - period.
 If it isn’t on the label, you don’t know what you are getting – period.
 If the label has a number, but doesn’t have the actual word methylglyoxal or the actual letters “MG” or “UMF”, it isn’t MG or UMF – period.
 If you are a Manuka honey brand and you have MG in your honey, you absolutely PUT IT ON THE LABEL.
 There are, quite simply, no departures from this standard.

 Manuka Honey Pretenders